araiara/ask_sql/README.md

 - **Docker**: Containerization

 ## Sample questions.
-- What is the average order value per customer?
+- What is the total sales of all time?
 - How many orders were placed last month?
+- What are the top 5 most sold items?
+- How many customers ordered this year?